tuna2smc/ecommerce-wind/README.md

 Theme default-ecommerce build all thing from ground with tailwind css and vanillaJS.
 Parent for all other child theme extending from near future.

 ### Starting point:
-Add/Create Tuna folder and pull files from this repo as child of this folder parent
+Add/Create FlyEcomerce folder and pull files from this repo as child of this folder parent